- ALERT -

-What is an invasive species?
-An invasive species is an alien (non-native) species whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
+Ø An invasive species is a non-native species whose introduction causes or is likely to cause economic or environmental harm or harm to human health.

 Known invasive species in Delaware waters

 (Click Images for More Information)

 Chinese mitten crab Asian shore crab

 What should you do if you encounter an aquatic invasive species?

 Members of the public are key to preventing the invasion and spread of aquatic invasive species.
 You can help by reporting very unusual aquatic plant and animal species to the Division of Fish and Wildlife.
 Please include the date, a specific location, and a photo to confirm species identification.